Whisper: Fast Flooding for Low-Power Wireless Networks: : How it works

 \section{\name: How it works}

-At its core, \name is a communication primitive that allows to flood small amounts of data into a multi-hop network.
-It can be used, e.g., to disseminate a configuration parameter or to signal to all nodes in a network that they must stay awake to help forwarding incoming data packets.
-In the following, we describe the three cornerstones of \name's design: packlets, direction-aware channel sampling, and synchronous transmissions.
+At its core, \name is a communication primitive that allows to quickly and reliably flood data into a multi-hop network.
+In the following, we describe the three building blocks of \name's design: \packlets, direction-aware channel sampling, and synchronous transmissions.